 Create Strong Passwords/Pass Phrases

 The days of solely focusing on password complexity are over.
-Experts agree using a pass phrase or a series of random dictionary words is a smarter way to approach password strength.
-The following tips will help you in creating a strong, memorable password or phrase:
+A good password is one that is easy for you to remember, but difficult to guess.
+The following tips will help you in creating a strong, memorable password:

 - Longer is stronger.
 The best passwords are at least 10 characters in length.
 Include some capitalization and punctuation.